|

 Kingdom.
 The Automobile Association (AA) of the U.K. provides information

 and updates on travel and traffic-related issues on its website at http://www.the-stationary-office.co.uk.
+If you intend

 to rent a car in the U.K., check that you are adequately insured.
 U.S.